Experience Bhutan with On The Go Tours

 Since opening its doors to the western world in 1974, Bhutan’s spectacular scenery and hospitable charm has been luring travellers hungry for adventure.
 In many ways Bhutan remains untouched by modern civilisation, with an ethos of preserving its ancient culture and natural environment.
 The Bhutanese culture is deeply rooted in its Buddhist beliefs, where fluttering prayer flags, chortens and white washed fortresses abound.Read More

-We offer a couple of different tours of Bhutan, one of which combines Bhutan with neighbouring Nepal, so you get to discover the best of these two stunning Himalayan Kingdoms.
+We offer a handful of different tours and treks in Bhutan, some of which combines Bhutan with neighbouring Nepal, so you get to discover the best of these two stunning Himalayan Kingdoms.
 If you would like to tailor a trip to Bhutan specifically to your requirements, we'd be happy to organise this for you as well.

 Bhutan Private Tours